 Serbia acquired Kosovo in 1912 after the First Balkan War.
 In the 1980s, heightened Albanian nationalism led Serbia to revoke the autonomous status of Kosovo, which led Kosovar Albanians to declare independence in 1991.

 At the end of the 1990s, Serbians waged a war of genocide against ethnic Albanians, prompting NATO interference in 1999.
-Kosovo became a country in 2008, though today Serbia and 43 percent of the United Nations do not recognize it as its own nation.
+Kosovo became a country in 2008, though Serbia and a large percentage of the United Nations do not recognize it as its own nation.
 The United States does recognize its independence.

 Europe's newest country is noted for its picturesque mountain towns, hiking and 13th-century monasteries painted with medieval art.
 Despite its recent traumatic past, travel to Kosovo today is perfectly safe.

 Because of its history, it remains one of the last under-the-radar destinations in Europe.
 Go now before people catch on.